FIRE DAMAGE RESTORATION IN MACOMB COUNTY, MI

-Fire damage restoration includes emergency safety stabilization, smoke and soot removal, odor control, water damage cleanup from suppression efforts, and coordinated restoration to make the property safe and recoverable after a fire.
+Fire damage restoration includes safety stabilization, smoke and soot removal, odor control, water damage cleanup, and coordinated restoration to make a property safe after a fire.

 After a fire, damage often extends beyond the area that burned.
 Smoke, soot, and water from firefighting efforts can affect structural materials, contents, and indoor air quality.
 Fire damage restoration focuses on stabilizing conditions, addressing contamination, and documenting the loss so next steps—whether continued restoration or reconstruction—can proceed safely and in coordination with insurance requirements.